 Thermometre stored inside a cylindrical metal case.
 Thermometre numbered in black, and the glass restricts at one end.
 Visibly contains mercury at the narrow end.
-The case is formed of two parts that slot together, the lid of which is slightly dented.
+The case is formed of two parts that slot together, and there is a label wrapped around the main body.
 Burroughs Wellcome and Company Limited, English, c.
 1910.

 Medicine chest by Burroughs Wellcome, style 251, supplied to British Antarctic Expedition, 1910.
 Contains 38 gutta percha bottles of various drugs and other items.
 Tabloid Brand Medicine Case for Sledge Service.
 This case formed a part of the Capt Robert Falcon Scott's Medical Equipment for the Antarctic Expedition of 1910.
 It was left at the foot of the Beardmore Glacier and was found buried in the snow at the until it was picked up in November 1912 by Dr. Atkinson.